How To Retire With No Money And Have A Good Life

 2. Downsize Your Lifestyle

-That being said, downsizing your lifestyle does not mean having an unenjoyable life.
+That said, downsizing your lifestyle does not mean having an unenjoyable life.
 Instead, it involves cutting out the expenses you don't need so that you can focus on the things that matter most to you.
 In many ways, downsizing your lifestyle can be a blessing in disguise.

 3. Get A Roommate